Make sure you’re taking credit card security seriously in 2016

 - 42 percent of survey respondents reported that the incidents of fraud attempts increased in 2015.

 - Though checks continue to be most often subject to fraud, there is an increase in fraud via wire transfers and corporate/commercial credit cards.

 - More than 50 percent of respondents foresee transactions in which cards are not present will be exposed to greater fraud activity.

 It's important for all merchants to take preventive measures to protect themselves and their customers from credit card fraud.
-Credit card security requires a comprehensive approach that incorporates people, processes and technology.
+Protecting credit card data requires a comprehensive approach that incorporates people, processes and technology.
 Let's look at each individually.

 Your employees are the first line of defense against credit card fraud.
 Employees should understand that credit card fraud doesn't only happen at the POS and that their own activities could inadvertently compromise cardholder data.
 The following strategies can reduce the likelihood of fraud:

 - Educate employees on current payment fraud practices and how to spot suspicious activity, whether that be in person, on the phone or online.

 - Train employees on best practices for protecting cardholder data.